 Calories are units of energy that you derive from foods and drinks and when you take fewer calories than you burn, you attain a calorie deficit.

-The calories one burns or spends each day is known as calorie expenditure which includes the following components:
+The calories one burns or spends each day are known as calorie expenditure which includes the following components:

-Thermic Effect Of Food: This comprises the calories spend during digestion, absorption and metabolism of food.
+Thermic Effect Of Food: This comprises the calories spent during digestion, absorption and metabolism of food.

 If a person provides the body with fewer calories than it needs to support these vital components of calorie expenditure, you set your body into a calorie deficit state.
 Doing so regularly for long duration results in weight loss.
 On the contrary, one will gain weight if you consistently give the body more calories than it requires to support these vital functions.
 This is called a calorie surplus state.